 In knockout stages of competitions like the MLS Cup Playoffs or the U.S. Open Cup, matches that end in a draw after regular time require extra time to determine a winner.
 Extra time consists of two 15-minute periods played back-to-back.

-If the game remains tied after extra time, a penalty shootout takes place to decide the winner.
-Players from each team take turns shooting at the goal from the penalty spot, and the team with the most successful kicks wins.
+If the game remains tied after extra time, a penalty shootout takes place to decide the winner, prolonging the game further.
+Players from each team take turns shooting at the goal from the penalty spot, and the team with the best of 5 wins.

 Broadcast and Scheduling Considerations